Ayush-Dube/dailyDiary/dec2024/dec24.md

         <div>Text2</div>
       </h1>

       🔹u should not have a block element inside  a h1 tag, instead use span tag.

+### ⚡ dec4
+- `.item:nth-of-type(n)` to select the nth number of element of the class `.item`

+- started OOPS
+    - abstraction
+    - inheritance
+    - enscapsulation
+    - polymorphism